Fragile minor-monotone parameters under random edge perturbation: Discussions

-In order to obtain the lower bound in Corollary~\ref{cor:genus}, we found many equally-sized connected subgraphs and estimated the genus of the minor obtained by contracting these connected subgraphs, as in~\cite{dowden2019}.
-This strategy fits well for $\Delta = O(\sqrt{n^2 p})$ since each of those connected subgraphs has only a few edges, which does not affect much on our estimation.
-However, when $\Delta = \Omega(\sqrt{n^2 p})$, there would possibly be many edges in each of those connected subgraphs, so it seems that a novel method is needed to take those edges into account.
+To obtain the lower bound in Theorem~\ref{thm:fragile-main}(c), we found many connected subgraphs of comparable sizes and estimated the genus of a minor obtained by contracting these connected subgraphs.
+This strategy is effective for $\Delta = O\left(\sqrt{n^2 p}\right)$, as each of these connected subgraphs contains only a few edges, which does not significantly affect our estimation.
+However, when $\Delta = \Omega\left(\sqrt{n^2 p}\right)$, there may be many edges in each of these connected subgraphs, suggesting that a novel method is needed to account for these edges.

-Finally, our main theorem (Theorem~\ref{thm:main}) deals with minor-monotone parameters of graphs perturbed by random graphs.
-This can be further generalised in two ways: one may also have similar results if the original graph is perturbed by \emph{random bipartite graphs} with not too unbalanced parts, and one may also consider \emph{signed graphs}.
-These two generalisations will be treated in~\cite{kang2020}.
+A curious reader might ask whether the results corresponding to Theorems~\ref{thm:fragile-main}(b) and~\ref{thm:spanningforest}(b) also hold for~\emph{non-orientable genus}, where the non-orientable genus of a graph $G$ is the minimum number of cross-caps to be added to the sphere such that $G$ can be embedded without any crossings.
+Indeed, Theorem~\ref{thm:randomgenus} holds for non-orientable genus as well (see~\cite[Section 8]{dowden2019}), and therefore, we can obtain bounds similar to Theorems~\ref{thm:fragile-main}(b) and~\ref{thm:spanningforest}(b) for non-orientable genus.

-\paragraph{Acknowledgement.} Part of this work was conducted when the second author visited the Institute for Basic Science (IBS) and her special thanks goes to IBS Discrete Mathematics Group.
+\paragraph{Acknowledgement.} The authors would like to thank the anonymous reviewers for their careful reading and helpful comments.
+Part of this work was conducted when Mihyun Kang visited the Institute for Basic Science (IBS) and her special thanks go to the Discrete Mathematics Group of the IBS.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}